 4.6.1.
-3DOF Arm
+3DOF Arm with Laser Pointer

 The 3DOF Arm is able to move by the use of three Herculex motors that are placed in each joint of the arm.
-The Herculex motors4, depicted in Figure 21, are state-of-the-art motors that incorporate motor, gearbox, control circuitry and communications capability in one single package.
+The Herculex motors4, depicted in Figure 22, are state-of-the-art motors that incorporate motor, gearbox, control circuitry and communications capability in one single package.

-Figure 21: Herculex Motors
+Figure 22: Herculex Motors